Last updated: January 12, 2022

 Experts hold widely differing views of Washington’s abilities as a general.
 Most would agree, though, that he performed a vital service merely by keeping a fighting force in the field through the difficult early years of the war.
 His greatest strokes as a commander were the surprise attacks on the garrisons at Trenton (December 26, 1776) and Princeton (January 3, 1777).
 These victories restored patriot morale in one of the war’s darkest periods.

 After accepting the British surrender at Yorktown in October 1781, Washington retired to Mt.
 Vernon to revive his plantation and financial position.
 He was elected to the Constitutional Convention (1787) and reluctantly served as its presiding officer.
 Washington’s support of the Constitution was critical in its acceptance by the states.
 He was a virtually unanimous choice for the nation’s first president.
 Washington served two terms (1789-1797) and could easily have gained a third had he wished to.
 Instead, he established the precedent of a two-term maximum, which remained unchallenged until 1940.
-Washington died in 1799, as much from incompetent medical treatment as the underlying disease.
-A slaveholder throughout his life, Washington freed his bondspeople at his death.
+Washington died in 1799, as much from poor medical treatment as the underlying illness.